A Probable Shot at Wealth

 The 28-year-old Brooklyn native looks over startling facts every day– and he’s worried.
 According to the White House, 40 million Americans have student loans; and today’s twenty-something holds an average debt of about $45,000.
 This includes everything from cars and credit cards to student loans and mortgages, according to a PNC financial independent survey.

 For the first time ever, sales at restaurants and bars overtook spending at grocery stores in March, according to the Department of Commerce- largely driven by millennial spending.

-These stats are startling, and as a financial literacy advocate Faoye knows first-hand what this can mean for inattentive young professionals down the road.
+These stats are startling.
+And as a financial literacy advocate, Faoye knows first-hand what this can mean for inattentive millennials down the road.